-DENVER -- Jan.
-23, 2008 -- OmniBus Systems, the award-winning provider of comprehensive broadcast automation and content management solutions, today announced that Norwegian national broadcaster NRK (Norsk Rikskringkasting) has successfully gone to air with OmniBus OPUS media asset management system (MAM) as part of its Programme Bank project to provide powerful MAM facilities to its 13 regional broadcasting centres and Oslo-based archive.
-The system provides access and direct control over programmes in production, raw assets and archive material to 3,000 users across NRK‘s 13 regional domains and Oslo production HQ.
+Norwegian national broadcaster NRK has successfully gone to air with an OmniBus OPUS media asset management system (MAM) as part of its Programme Bank project to provide MAM facilities for its 13 regional broadcasting centers and Oslo-based archive.
+The system provides access and direct control over programs in production, raw assets and archive material to 3000 users across NRK's 13 regional domains and Oslo production HQ.

-Operators can add custom-indexed metadata to provide powerful searching in OPUS PinPoint using synonym, phonetic and proximity search criteria, while OPUS Transfer Manager automates the transfer of hi-res and low-res browse versions of the material, together with all keyframes and metadata, in a single transfer operation.
+Operators can add custom-indexed metadata to provide searching in OPUS PinPoint using synonym, phonetic and proximity search criteria, while OPUS Transfer Manager automates the transfer of hi-res and low-res browse versions of the material, together with all key frames and metadata, in a single transfer operation.

 NRK's editors can browse available material in the OPUS system and make shot selections of key events before transferring them into Final Cut Pro for editing and eventual transfer to the playout servers or archive system.